grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /debug/fgprof
 ```

-Returns the sampling Go profiling data which allows you to analyze On-CPU as well as Off-CPU (e.g. I/O) time together.
+This endpoint returns the sampling Go profiling data that you can use to analyze On-CPU and Off-CPU (for example, I/O) time.

-_For more information, please check out the official documentation of [fgprof](https://github.com/felixge/fgprof)._
+_For more information about fgprof, refer to [fgprof](https://github.com/felixge/fgprof)._

 ### Build information